vsislab/RoboTamerSdk4Qmini/README.md

 ## Contributing

 We welcome contributions from the community!
-Please contact us at yy_chen@mail.sdu.edu.cn before submitting pull requests.
+Please contact us at info@vsislab.com before submitting pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/your-feature`)